hubertkarbowy/tf2_ulmfit_multifit/README.md

 * [Transfer learning in text](https://docs.fast.ai/tutorial.text.html#The-ULMFiT-approach) - part of FastAI docs
 * [Universal Language Model Fine-Tuning (ULMFiT): State-of-the-Art in Text Analysis](https://humboldt-wi.github.io/blog/research/information_systems_1819/group4_ulmfit/#ttc) - analysis by researchers from the Humboldt University in Berlin
 * [Understanding building blocks of ULMFiT](https://blog.mlreview.com/understanding-building-blocks-of-ulmfit-818d3775325b) - blog post with detailed description and examples of dropouts used in the ULMFiT model
+* MultiFiT reference ... and code ...

-The code in this repo is by Hubert Karbowy and was forked from ....
+The code in this repo was forked from ....
 Many thanks to my employer, edrone, for providing GPU machines for training and disk space for model hosting.

 Contact me at [hk@hubertkarbowy.pl](hk@hubertkarbowy.pl) if you find bugs or need support.

-## 7. Smietniczek

-This can be modified by running the `convert_fastai2keras.py` script again and setting the `--fixed-seq-len` parameter to a different value.
-It is also possible to get models with variable number of tokens by omitting this parameter - in this case the outputs will need further processing into [RaggedTensors](https://www.tensorflow.org/api_docs/python/tf/RaggedTensor), which is explained below.